Introduction to Community Care

 11.3 Type of service

-Trusts are only permitted to make direct payments in respect of personal social services which a person has been assessed as needing.
+Where a direct payment is requested by a person with social care needs, trusts are only permitted to make direct payments in respect of the personal social services which that person has been assessed as needing.
 They cannot make direct payments in lieu of health services, including some community services such as community nursing or services provided by medical staff.

 The Direct Payments Scheme aims to give the user greater control and independence.
 Although this is accompanied by increased responsibilities, the guidance issued by the DHSSPS emphasises the need for a person availing of the direct payments scheme to have access to support services and practical assistance.